I Am Furious (Yellow): Plot

 The next day, Homer stays true to his word and remains calm, though his attempts to repress his rage causes lumps to develop on his neck.
 However, his new calm demeanor has taken away Bart's inspiration for his cartoon, so Bart and Milhouse set up a trap for Homer to trigger another outburst.
 Later, they go to the Internet company office, where they find the company has gone bankrupt (Internet Bubble Burst).
 Realizing their mistake, they race back home to stop Homer from falling into the trap.
 Homer reaches home and happens upon Bart's trap, but he keeps his calm throughout its run, resulting in more lumps on his neck.
 The trap ends with Homer falling into a pool full of green paint just as Bart and Milhouse arrive, prompting him to go berserk and storm through town à la the Hulk.
-He is then restrained by the police and admitted to the hospital.

-When Marge reprimands Bart for causing $10 million worth of damage to the city with his trap, Dr. Hibbert arrives and claims that Bart unknowingly saved Homer's life by enraging him.
-He explains the lumps on his neck were actually boils caused by suppressed rage and would have otherwise fatally overwhelmed his system had Bart's prank not set him off with the right outburst he needed.
+Homer is restrained by the police and then admitted to the hospital, where Marge reprimands Bart for provoking Homer and causing $10 million of damages to the city, but Dr. Hibbert arrives and states that Bart unknowingly saved Homer's life by enraging him.
+He explains the lumps on Homer's neck were actually boils caused by suppressed rage and would have otherwise killed Homer by overwhelming his nervous system if Bart's prank had not set him off with the right outburst he needed.
 Homer thanks Bart by taking him fishing, despite the latter annoying his father.